BenMcGarry/AzureIoTLab/_docs/01setup/deviceprovision.md

 order: 5
 ---

-We now need to the IoT device provisioned and talking to Azure.
+We now need to get the IoT device provisioned and talking to Azure.

 1. In Visual Studio Code, in the bottom left corner look for **"Azure IoT Hub Devices"**.
 Click it then select **"Set IoT Hub Connection String"**.